1.1 Contempt of court and other offences and torts involving the administration of justice

 1.3 A Regulatory Framework for Adult Safegaurding

-In 2019 the Commission began work on its project concerning a regulatory framework for adult safeguarding (5th Programme of Law Reform, Project 2).
+In 2019, the Commission published its Issues Paper on A Regulatory Framework for Adult Safeguarding (LRC IP 18-2019) (5th Programme of Law Reform, Project 2).

 In a Seanad debate on a Private Member’s Bill, the Adult Safeguarding Bill 2017, the Minister for Health stated that the Government agreed that there was a need for an appropriate statutory framework for the safeguarding of vulnerable or at-risk adults.
 The Department of Health and a number of other bodies also made detailed submissions requesting the Commission to include this matter in the Fifth Programme.